 - 76% of companies have extended their employee onboarding to beyond one month

 - It takes an average of eight months for a new employee to become fully productive

-Learning takes time.
-Unlike a one-week training program that immediately pushes big projects onto a new employee, a 30, 60, 90-day plan lays the fundamental groundwork for success.
-And using 30-day increments allows people to focus on learning certain skills at certain times rather than all skills all at once.
+Unlike a one-week training program that immediately pushes big projects onto new employees, a 30, 60, 90-day plan lays the fundamental groundwork for success.
+Using 30-day increments allows people to focus on learning certain skills at certain times rather than all skills all at once.

 There's plenty of employee onboarding software out there.
 But you don't need that for an effective process.

 An efficient onboarding program contributes to the success of the business and employee.
-So instead of having employees sit through hours of orientation, revise the process.
+Instead of having employees sit through hours of orientation, revise the process.
 Include on-the-job training, socialization, and mentorship — and of course, have fun doing it.

 Share Your Tips

 We know every company does has their own way of doing things.
 If you have any awesome tips or fun anecdotes (maybe nightmare stories?) about employee onboarding, let us know in the comments below!